Chunyu-Lin-bjtu/autoware-wiki/Contribution-Rules.md

 ## To Begin With

 Please join Autoware Slack at [https://autoware-developer.slack.com/](https://autoware-developer.slack.com/) and say hello to the community.
 You can also post your message on Autoware Googlegroups at [autoware@googlegroups.com](mailto:autoware@googlegroups.com).
 If you want to subscribe to it, please click the "Apply to Join Group" button at [https://groups.google.com/d/forum/autoware](https://groups.google.com/d/forum/autoware).
-If you do not have a Google account, please alternatively send an email to [autoware+subscribe@googlegroups.com](mailto:autoware+subscribe@googlegroups.com).
-Finally, if you do not have a GitHub account, please join it at [https://github.com/join](https://github.com/join).
+For those who do not have Google accounts, please send an email directly to [autoware+subscribe@googlegroups.com](mailto:autoware+subscribe@googlegroups.com).
+Finally, if you do not have a GitHub account, you can create one at [https://github.com/join](https://github.com/join).

 ## Development Workflow